vmware/photon/content/en/docs/user-guide/kubernetes-on-photon-os/running-kubernetes-on-photon-os/configure-kubernetes-on-node.md

     #KUBELET_ARGS=""
     ```

-1. make sure that the api-server end-point located in /etc/kubernetes/kubeconfig, targets the api-server in the master node and does not fall into the loopback interface:
+1. Make sure that the api-server end-point located in /etc/kubernetes/kubeconfig, targets the api-server in the master node and does not fall into the loopback interface:

     ```sh
     apiVersion: v1